How many of you remember last month’s quiz? Here it is again:

 Well, Shana, I’m thinking that after Coffea invited everyone over to his house and totally monopolized the conversation with a cascade of ideas on how party-failures could be avoided in the future, everyone left in disgust and went back to the party!

-Mom, does Robin Murphy even know you?
+Does Robin Murphy even know who you are?

 Hi Elaine!
 I hope I’m not too late!
 How did the following remedies ruin the New Years Eve party:

 1. Ignatia was a real wet blanket, sitting around sighing.
-Everybody was scared to chat with her, because they just got to hear about how her ex-boyfriend left her.
-All in a strained high-pitched voice.
+Everybody was scared to chat with her, because they just got to hear about how her ex-boyfriend left her, all in a strained high-pitched voice.